swow/swow/ext/deps/libcat/deps/multipart-parser-c/README.md

 ## Multipart form data parser

+### Modify

+This version of multipart-parser-c is modified for llhttp PAUSE mode, the original `MPPE_OK` mode may not work (It may work but was not tested).

+This version is tested by simple fuzz with honggfuzz, used in [swow](https://github.com/swow/swow) and [swoole](https://github.com/swoole/swoole-src).

 ### Features
 * No dependencies
 * Works with chunks of a data - no need to buffer the whole request